dqh725/cheeger.blog/_posts/2018-03-04-Create materialized view for multiple databases for rails.md

 ---

 # Introduction
 When rails app works with multiple databases, the database performance could be an issue due to the join features is blocked across databases.
 Even though dblink provides a way for the database to connect an external database, the latency is high if join via dblink.
-A better solution is to create a materialized view via dblink and save it.
+A better solution is to create a materialized view via dblink and cache the data.

-The background: One of my rails app, beside from the default primary database, it has another PG database created by the gem [secondbase][secondbase], the second DB contains all the usage stats, which is not important but query intensive, therefore it causing a lot of performance issue, when query stats data.
+**The background**: One of my rails app, beside the default primary database, it has another PG database handled by the gem [secondbase][secondbase], the second DB contains all the usage stats, which is not important but query intensive, therefore it causing a lot of performance issue, when query stats data.

 If there is only one database, and you want to use views to cache SQL Query, the gem [scenic][scenic] does a good job.